Nature has our backs. Let’s return the favor.

 Length: 0.33 mile

-There is a concrete walk from the parking lot to the top of the beach; other trails are packed dirt or gravel.
-Visitors may cross Dyckman Creek on a sturdy bridge, leading to a large open area where a chimney stands alone, marking the site of the former Camp Pilgrim Haven’s dining hall.
-Other trails lead through quiet woods.
-Most trails are flat except for those that lead to lake overlooks.
+Visitors may cross Dyckman Creek on a sturdy bridge, leading to a large open grassy area where a chimney stands alone, marking the site of the former Camp Pilgrim Haven’s dining hall.

 Dogs